AhmedSalahHassanQatar/PRODIGY_CS_01/README.md

 |-----------------|-------------------|-------------------|------------------|
 | `HELLO WORLD`   | `3`               | `KHOOR ZRUOG`     | `HELLO WORLD`    |

-### Troubleshooting Tips

-    If Python is not recognized, ensure it is properly installed and added to your system's PATH.
-    If you encounter any errors, double-check the Python script for syntax or logic errors.

 ### **Author**
 👤 **Ahmed Qatar**
 🔗 [LinkedIn](https://www.linkedin.com/in/ahmedsalahqatar)